janverschelde/PHCpack/src/Python/PHCpy3/doc/source/posdimsols.rst

    'x^3 - z + (9.35464826338593E-01-3.53419805165623E-01*i)*zz1;'

 The last equation of the embedded system is a linear equation with randomly generated complex coefficient.
+The ``zz1`` denotes the slack variable.
 Continuing the session:

 ::